 Unlike most stencils which are flat, these stencils have great detail and really look as if you hand~painted them

-You could make this same project using any stencils you like that fit your home decor style or use a different color ceramic paint.
+You could make this same project using any stencils you like that fit your home decor style or use a different color of ceramic paint.
 Let me know if you like this farmhouse decorative ceramic tile project.
 I’m ready to do some more.
 Please PIN too.